wwarne/dvmn-async-lesson2/README.md

 * python 3.7+ is recommended
 * I use [poetry](https://poetry.eustace.io/) for dependency management but at this moment project uses only build-in modules.
+* Better use full-screen mode.
+On small terminals you can't avoid the big cosmic objects.

 # How to use